 But we just really need to get rid of them, because they don’t have their individual wrappers anymore, and we don’t really have cause to make up another cheese board any time soon, and there’s all this cross-contamination where people used the same knife on multiple cheeses, and even though they started out all premium cheese-like, it’s all just a mess now.

 Oh but you know what else is a mess?
 Our kitchen.
 It’s going to take us all day to run everything through the dishwasher so I am not going to be cooking on the stove any time soon.

 And this is how I came to discover crockpot mac and cheese.

-Crockpot mac and cheese has been done before, plenty of times, using a similar principle to the one pot mac and cheese concept which I used in my last recipe, where the pasta is cooked in milk to create that creamy and starchy sauce.
+Slow cooker mac and cheese has been done before, plenty of times, using a similar principle to the one pot mac and cheese concept, where the pasta is cooked in milk to create that creamy and starchy sauce.

 The crockpot version generally calls for condensed milk to be used.
 I didn’t have any, but because so much of my cheese was soft anyway, I figured we were going to be OK without it.
 I was right.

 I can’t even describe the deliciousness of this mac and cheese.
 It was the richest I’ve ever tasted.
 A little mascarpone gave it a slightly sweet, creamy kick, and a little blue cheese added huge flavor (without overwhelming).

 Somehow throwing all this random cheese in the pot ended up tasting like a combination of cheeses I might have spent years trying to perfect.
 I think it’s just what happens when you combine a bunch of cheeses that just so happen to be really awesome?